 - The successful applicant will provide a report twice yearly to the Trustees of Ngāti Apa ki te Rā Tō.
 This is a way to offer the Trust an insight into how your tertiary experience is going, any challenges you may be facing and a chance to share in any successes you may be achieving.

-Applications must be received at the Ngāti Apa ki te Rā Tō Blenheim office by 5pm February 15th.
+Applications must be received at the Ngāti Apa ki te Rā Tō Blenheim office by 5pm on 5th February.